discourse/mini_sql/README.md

 By default prepared cache size is 500 queries.
 Use prepared queries only for frequent queries.

-Support in the postgres backend at the moment, PRs welcome to add to other backends.

 ```ruby
 conn.prepared.query("select * from table where id = ?", id: 10)